TR-369 USP

 Most operators should expect coexistence.
 TR-069 remains common in existing fleets, while TR-369 USP is a stronger path for compatible modern devices and newer management models.

-How does USP connect to AI operations?
+How does USP connect to AI assistance?

 Next step